gbxyz/rdnsd/README.md

 - `Database FILE`

-    Default: `/var/run/rdnsd/rdnsd.sqlite`
+    Default: none

-    If set, `rdnsd` will create an SQLite database at the specified file and write statistics to it.
+    `rdnsd` will create an SQLite database at the specified file and write statistics to it.
+If the database already exists, the database structure must be compatible with the SQL `INSERT` statement `rdnsd` uses to insert data.

     The database will contain a single table named `rdnsd`, which will contain the following columns:

     - `id` - unique row ID
     - `node_id` - node ID/hostname